 - Take cool showers or baths

-- Never leave people or pets in a parked vehicle or in direct sunlight
+- Never leave people or pets in a parked vehicle

 Are there cooling centres in Halton?

 Some of the locations that provided relief from heat such as libraries and community centres are not available due to COVID-19.

 Please review tips on how to stay cool and prevent heat illness.